-We hope that every student is satisfied with the service he/shereceives at Chapterhouse.
+We hope that every student is satisfied with the service he/she receives at Chapterhouse.
 At all times we welcome comments and suggestions which can be brought up with the director or any member of staff.
-Alternatively, you might prefer to email an anonymous comment to our virtual Suggestion Box here at email@example.com.
+Alternatively, you might prefer to email an anonymous comment to our student services email@example.com

-Every five weeks you and your classmates will be asked to submit feedback on all aspects of your classroom experience in the form of class based questionnaire.
+Every week and your classmates will be asked to submit feedback on all aspects of your classroom experience in the form of class-based questionnaire.

-However, in the event that you are unhappy with an aspect of your experience at Chapterhouse please register a complaint.
-This can be done in person or in writing to the Academic Director who is in attendance in school every day or by email to firstname.lastname@example.org.
+However, if you are unhappy with an aspect of your experience at Chapterhouse, please register a complaint.
+This can be done in person or in writing to the Director or Studies or the Centre Manager, who are attendance in school every day or by email to firstname.lastname@example.org.
 You will be contacted by a manager within three working days with a view to resolving the issue.

 Appeal to a Higher Authority

 All students are requested to be in class at the scheduled time of commencement.
 You should not be admitted to class after 15 minutes and will have to wait until the second session.
-This is a mark of respect to the teacher and the other students.
-In exceptional circumstances, you may be admitted after 15 minutes at the teacher’s discretion; however you will be marked absent.
-Likewise students leaving the class more than 15 minutes earlier than the scheduled end of class will be marked absent for the period.
+In exceptional circumstances, you may be admitted after 15 minutes at the Director of Studies discretion; however, you will be marked absent.
+Likewise, students leaving the class more than 15 minutes earlier than the scheduled end of class will be marked absent for the period.

 Absence & Sick leave

 All absence from class, including sick leave, must be explained by the student to the school.
-The student must both notify the school during the absence, and provide further explanation upon return.
-The student must notify the school of his/her absence, or arrange notification of same, to the school director, Jonathan Duignan, by emailing email@example.com on the day of absence and each subsequent day of absence.
-Upon return the student must submit an Absence Letter to reception.
-One Absence Letter should be completed for each absence period, whether it consists of a half day, full day, or extends over two or more days.
-If sick leave extend for more than two consecutive days, a medical certificate is required.
+The student must both notify the school during the absence and provide further explanation upon return.
+The student must notify the school of his/her absence, or arrange notification of same, to the school by emailing email@example.com on the day of absence and each subsequent day of absence.

 Holidays & Breaks